Deekshahanda/Chemicalconversations/research-assessment.md

     3. Combines `dplyr` and `tidyr` functions in a data transformation pipeline

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: giving you the point here, but I really only see the 1, very short pipeline on line 196.
+You can do more with these packages and pipelines!

 11. Use `stringr` functions to work with string variables